 "Mexico boasts a network of 13 FTAs with 45 different counties."

->

-> As ProMexico pointed out, Mexico boasts a network of 13 FTAs with 45 different counties, 32 Reciprocal Investment Promotion and Protection Agreements with 33 countries, 9 trade agreements within the framework of the Latin American Integration Association and more recently became a member of the Trans-Pacific Partnership Agreement.
+As ProMexico pointed out, Mexico boasts a network of 13 FTAs with 45 different countries, 32 Reciprocal Investment Promotion and Protection Agreements with 33 countries, 9 trade agreements within the framework of the Latin American Integration Association.
 As a result, Mexico has access to over 60 percent of the world's gross domestic product.
 To gain a fuller understanding of Mexico's participation in global trade and its value as a location for manufacturing and exporting, it is helpful to know each of the FTAs it participates in:

->

-> 1. The North American Free Trade Agreement
+1. The North American Free Trade Agreement

 NAFTA is perhaps the most important FTA Mexico participates in, as when it was made effective in 1994, the country's economy completely changed.
 At the time NAFTA went into effect, roughly 70 percent of items entering the U.S. from Mexico and 50 percent of goods entering Mexico from the U.S. did so on a duty-free basis.
 Conversely, fifty percent of U.S. products entering Mexico did so in a similar fashion.
 Today, manufacturers in Mexico can export and import goods across the border tariff free.

 The G3 is a FTA between Mexico, Colombia and Venezuela that went into effect in 1995 and committed a 10 percent tariff reduction over a 10-year period among the participating countries.
 In 2006, Venezuela withdrew from the agreement.

 3. The Mexico - Costa Rica Free Trade Agreement